Is it assumed I am of sound mind when signing a Will?Get a doctor certificate to confirm that you are of sound mind when you sign your Will

 Non est factum (Latin for “it is not my deed”) is a defence.
 It allows you or your family to escape the performance of an agreement “which is fundamentally different from what he or she intended to execute or sign”.
 See Petelin v Cullen [1975] HCA 24.

-A claim of non-est factum means that the signature on the contract is signed by mistake.
+A non-est factum claim means that the contract’s signature is signed by mistake.
 This is without your knowledge of its meaning.
 How could you know?
 You were of unsound mind at the time!
 Or, so your argument goes.

 A successful plea makes the contract void ab initio.
 This is another Latin expression meaning ‘from the beginning.
 It is as though the contract never came into existence.